Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_plan.md

 #### Outcome goals

+* Looking at and working with non-XML markup expands our ways of thinking about text, and about the workarounds we need in XML
 * How do XML (tree) and LMNL (range) model “what text really is”?
 * Why does it matter as long as the workarounds work?